Clock: Navigation

 Until advances in the late twentieth century, navigation depended on the ability to measure latitude and longitude.
 Latitude can be determined through celestial navigation; the measurement of longitude requires accurate knowledge of time.
 This need was a major motivation for the development of accurate mechanical clocks.
 John Harrison created the first highly accurate marine chronometer in the mid-18th century.
 The Noon gun in Cape Town still fires an accurate signal to allow ships to check their chronometers.
 Many buildings near major ports used to have (some still do) a large ball mounted on a tower or mast arranged to drop at a pre-determined time, for the same purpose.
 While satellite navigation systems such as GPS require unprecedentedly accurate knowledge of time, this is supplied by equipment on the satellites; vehicles no longer need timekeeping equipment.

+Sports and games

+Clocks can be used to measure varying periods of time in games and sports.
+Stopwatches can be used to time the performance of track athletes.
+Chess clocks are used to limit the board game players' time to make a move.
+In various sports, Game clock measure the duration the game or subdivisions of the game, while other clocks may be used for tracking different durations; these include play clocks, shot clocks, and pitch clocks.

+Culture

+Folklore and superstition

+In the United Kingdom, clocks are associated with various beliefs, many involving death or bad luck.
+In legends, clocks have reportedly stopped of their own accord upon a nearby person's death, especially those of monarchs.
+The clock in the House of Lords supposedly stopped at "nearly" the hour of George III's death in 1820, the one at Balmoral Castle stopped during the hour of Queen Victoria's death, and similar legends are related about clocks associated with William IV and Elizabeth I. Many superstitions exist about clocks.
+One stopping before a person has died may foretell coming death.
+Similarly, if a clock strikes during a church hymn or a marriage ceremony, death or calamity is prefigured for the parishioners or a spouse, respectively.
+Death or ill events are foreshadowed if a clock strikes the wrong time.
+It may also be unlucky to have a clock face a fire or to speak while a clock is striking.

+In Chinese culture, giving a clock (送鐘 (送钟, sòng zhōng)) is often taboo, especially to the elderly, as it is a homophone of the act of attending another's funeral (送終 (送终, sòngzhōng)).